carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## CHALLENGE Create an Output layer for our network using a Dense layer
+## CHALLENGE Create an Output layer for our network

+Use a dense layer to create the output layer for a classification problem with 10 possible classes.

 Hint 1: The input to each layer is the output of the previous layer.